davea42/libdwarf-code/CODINGSTYLE.md

 those to keep to the official Single Unix Specification standard interfaces.

-### Libdwarf Namespace

-In libdwarf we are careful to name things visible to callers (and in libdwarf.h) starting with with dwarf (for public stuff) or \_dwarf (for functions in the library not intended for public use.
-Structs begin with Dwarf.
-Macros begin with DW (dwarf.h is full of those!).

 ### Memory allocation

 In general, be wary of performing any arithmetic operations